Zuntatos/UnityHeapDump/README.md

 Total tracked memory count can be lower than the used heap size; No idea where Its missing objects or calculating incorrectly.
 Seems to miss about 10-30%.
 Various Types throw errors due to having bad implementations for GetHashCode() or Equals (Object).
 Parsing of the root Type causing the error is currently stopped, and parsing of the next Type is started.
 (This may actually be the cause for the missing size)

+# Credits

+Idea/code was vaguely inspired by https://github.com/Cotoff/UnityHeapEx , but that code took multiple minutes to dump and created a 500 MiB .xml file for my use case, which was not really usable.